 Here are three other types of vine snakes:

 Commonly referred to as the Asian whip snake or Asian vine snake, Ahaetulla is an elegant and slender colubrid distributed throughout tropical Asia.
 The genus Ahaetulla is derived from the Sinhalese name ehetulla for Ahaetulla nasuta, which means “eye striker” or “eye plucker.”
 Like other vine snakes, Ahaetulla does not possess a sophisticated venom delivery system.
 Their large teeth are located in the back of the jaw, unlike those of cobras and vipers.

 All Ahaetulla species are characterized by thin bodies of about 2.5 to 5 feet long.
-They have a sharply triangular-shaped head and extremely long tails.
+They have sharply triangular-shaped heads and extremely long tails.
 Their primary color is green, though they can vary quite a bit to browns, greys, oranges, and yellows.
 There are approximately 18 species of vine snakes in the genus Ahaetulla.

 Also known as blunt-headed tree snakes, Imantodes are neotropical vine snakes found in Central America and throughout the coastal countries of western and northern South America.
 These snakes have long, slim bodies, thin necks, and large heads.
-They inhabit primary and secondary growth forests but can also be found in plantation areas.
+They inhabit primary and secondary-growth forests but can also be found in plantation areas.